© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Group of round barrows 750m north west of Ivy Cottage is a scheduled monument protected by Historic England under reference 1020494.
 View the official record →

-The Group of round barrows 750m north west of Ivy Cottage is a prehistoric burial monument located in Somerset, England.
+The group of round barrows situated 750 metres north west of Ivy Cottage is a Bronze Age burial monument located in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020494.

 Group of round barrows 750m north west of Ivy Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020494.